yw0nam/yw0nam/README.md

 </a>

 ### 🔭 I'm working on I-BRICKS
-### 🚀 i'm interested in deep Learning especially Speech, NLG
+### 🚀 My research Topic is LLM, ASR, TTS and generated models
 ### 🎓 Education

 * Graduated with a Bachelor's degree at Dept. of Electronics Engineering, from Incheon National University (March 2017 ~ March 2021)